TSFA Level 1 Certification Instruction Video

 Level 1 Certification FAQs

-Q. Is the Certification always the same design?
+Q. Is the certification always the same design?

 Q. What time of year do students test?